wwood/bioruby-gag/README.md

-*Gag error* is the term we've coined to describe an error that various people have observed on certain sequencing kits with IonTorrent, though it has not previously been characterised very well that I know of (we first noticed that the errors seemed to occur at GAG positions in the reads that were supposed to be GAAG).
+*Gag error* is the term we've coined to describe an error that various people have observed on certain sequencing kits with IonTorrent, though it has not previously been characterised very well that we know of (we first noticed that the errors seemed to occur at GAG positions in the reads that were supposed to be GAAG).
 This biogem tries to find and fix these errors.

 Errors that appear to be of this type were recently refered to in a benchtop sequencing platform